DanielGibson/DanielGibson.github.io/content/post/create-portable-Linux-binaries.md

 <!-- Below: Footnotes -->

 [^fn:fallback]: Ideally the bundled version will only be used as a fallback in case
-    the lib is missing on the system (*you're lucky, this post will show you how to do that at least for SDL*).
+    the lib is missing on the system. *You're lucky, this post will show you how to do that at least for SDL.* For OpenAL it's not as easy, as up to now there has been no good, portable way to get the version of the system `libopenal.so.1`, at least not without creating a full OpenAL context and using `alGetString(AL_VERSION);`.
+However OpenAL-soft's awesome maintainer *KittyCat* has added an "un-exposed" function accessible via `dlsym()` that returns the same thing as `alGetString(AL_VERSION)`, but without needing any context, called `alsoft_get_version()`, see [this commit](https://github.com/kcat/openal-soft/commit/2f5b86dd381ac36d09951e05777ccb97237fa06e)
+    - so future versions (probably from 1.19 on?) can be detected that way.
+    (Yes, this is a nonstandard OpenAL-soft only thing, but I don't think any other OpenAL implementation is relevant on Linux.)

 [^fn:versym]: [See the bonus section](#bonus-dynamic-libs-on-linux-and-what-is-symbol-versioning)
     for an explanation of/introduction into versioned symbols/symbol versioning.